Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Qubit Realization

-We now turn to proving Theorem \ref{thm:qubit-only}.
-The topological orders $D(D_{4N})$ at first seem to require an increased complexity in terms of realization -- despite the fact that the architecture remains in 2D, the group is non-Abelian.
-For generic $4N$ this is indeed true and would require qudits for all prime factors of $8N$.
 However, we will now discuss how to realize the case of \be 8N=2^n, \quad n \in \mathbb{N}_{\geq 3} \ee by means of $n$ physical qubits on each lattice edge.
 Note that this is precisely the subset of gates that realize the higher Clifford hierarchy gates (the other values of $N$ give rise to unitaries beyond the Clifford hierarchy).

 {\bf Properties of Dihedral Groups.} Dihedral groups are supersolvable, i.e. they have a normal series of finite length, starting from the trivial group and ending at the whole group $G$, such that all the successive quotients are cyclic: \be 1\leq H_1 \leq H_2 \leq \cdots \leq H_N \leq G\,, \ee where each $H_i\leq G$ and $H_{i+1}/H_i$ is cyclic.